The Best Caribbean Destinations for an Easy Beach Getaway

 Most anything is on offer after dark, from laid-back beach bars to energetic reggae and jazz clubs where you can dance all night.
 The small-town feel invites guests to friendly chatter amongst locals while sipping cocktails around a bonfire, or dining on freshly prepared escovitch fish and veggies. —Ezinne Mgbeahuruike

-Grace Bay, Turks and Caicos
+Providenciales, Turks and Caicos

 The Florida Keys

 Conchs—the eccentric Key West locals—say that hurricanes blew away all the churches but left the bars standing.
-And while the Conch bars absolutely must be explored, the Keys have so much more to them than a debauched trip down Duval Street.
+And while the Conch bars absolutely must be explored, the Keys offer so much more than a debauched trip down Duval Street.
 Stretching nearly 150 miles, the Keys are teeming with history, mystery, wildlife, and weirdos.
-Home to the only coral reef in the continental U.S.—one of the most delicate, diverse, and important ecosystems in the world—it’s a national treasure to be savored and preserved.
+Home to the only coral reef in the continental US—one of the most delicate, diverse, and important ecosystems in the world—it’s a national treasure to be savored and preserved.
 At the end of the road is Key West, a place both tacky and elegant.
-An iconic LGBTQ destination, Key West has also been a community for many of America's greatest writers.
+An iconic LGBTQ+ destination, Key West has also been a community for many of America's greatest writers.
 Hemingway, yes, but also Elizabeth Bishop, Wallace Stevens, Tennessee Williams, and Joy Williams, who wrote a guide to the Keys that remains one of the best pieces of travel writing in existence.
 Oh, and it’s also said to be extremely haunted.
-Which, here, is actually part of the weirdo charm. —Bison Messink
+Which, here, is actually part of the charm. —Bison Messink

 Eleuthera isn’t for everyone.
 There are no major hotel chains, only a handful of good restaurants, and no nightlife to speak of.
-Instead, quietly swaying palms, secluded snorkeling, and clear water stretching over pink-tinted sands.
+Instead, there’s quietly swaying palms, secluded snorkeling, and clear water stretching over pink-tinted sands.
 The long, slender island—one of 30 inhabited islands (out of 700 total) in the Bahamas—is home to one of Earth’s unique vantage points: the so-called Glass Window Bridge.
 Here, you can stand on a strip of land just 30 feet wide, overlooking the dark depths of the Atlantic Ocean to one side and the turquoise glow of the Caribbean Sea to the other.
-Ponder the mysteries of both bodies of water while you wonder why more people haven’t flocked here… then be thankful that they haven’t. —Dana Freeman
+Ponder the mysteries of both bodies of water while you wonder why more people haven’t flocked here—then be thankful that they haven’t. —Dana Freeman

 The most popular beach destination in Cuba, Varadero is a long barrier island that juts off the northern coast of Cuba two hours east of Havana and dishes up the powdery white sand and turquoise waters of your tropical dreams.
 Playa Azul is the main place to relax, from which you can head out on a catamaran cruise or just sip a coco frio in the shade of a palm.
-All-inclusive resorts line the shore, but opt for a casa particular (room in a private home) to put more money directly into the hands of the locals, who are just as curious and eager to meet Americans as you are of them.
-When it’s time to party off the beach, The Beatles Bar goes off with live rock bands, mojitos, and the smooth, smooth dance moves for which Cubans are famous. —Terry Ward
+All-inclusive resorts line the shore, but opt for a casa particular (room in a private home) to put more money directly into the hands of the locals, who are just as curious and eager to meet Americans as you are to meet them.
+When it’s time to party somewhere other than the beach, The Beatles Bar goes off with live rock bands, mojitos, and the smooth, smooth dance moves for which Cubans are famous. —Terry Ward

 Carlisle Bay, Antigua

-Antigua claims to have 365 beaches in its 108 square miles: one for every day of the year, the locals will happily tell you.
+Antigua claims to have 365 beaches in its 108 square miles—one for every day of the year, the locals will happily tell you.
 And while you’ll get about as many answers when you ask said locals for the “best” on the island as you will asking New Yorkers where to get the “best” slice of pizza, it’s hard to beat the combination of seclusion, scenery, snorkeling, and pristine water you’ll find in Carlisle Bay.